-For bycatch species of commercial interest, good estimates of landings are obtained from fisher records, while for less valuable species, observer data provides the best information.
-Here we provide data on major bycatch species including "key shark species" from CMM2009-04 and species of special interest for the longline and purse seine fisheries within, and adjacent to, New Zealand fisheries waters.
+For bycatch species of commercial interest, good estimates of landings are obtained from fisher records, while for less valuable species, observer data provides the best source of information.
+Here we provide data on major bycatch species including "key shark species" from CMM2010-07 and species of special interest for the longline and purse seine fisheries within, and adjacent to, New Zealand fisheries waters.

-The major bycatch species in the longline fishery have been brought into New Zealand Quota Management System (QMS).
-Blue shark is the most common bycatch species retained followed by Ray's Bream (Table 7).
-In recent years bycatch levels have been relatively stable.
+The major bycatch species in the longline fishery have been brought into the New Zealand Quota Management System (QMS).
+Blue shark is the most common bycatch species retained followed by Ray's Bream (Table 8).
+In recent years the overall bycatch levels has been relatively consistent between years.

-Table 7: Landed catch (t) of non-target species currently managed within the QMS that are taken in tuna fisheries within New Zealand fisheries waters.
+Table 8: Landed catch (t) of non-target species currently managed within the QMS that are taken in tuna fisheries within New Zealand fisheries waters.
 Data are provided by calendar year and for some species may include catches from non-tuna fisheries.

-Species Scientific name 2007 2008 2009 2010
+Species Scientific name 2007 2008 2009 2010 2011

-Blue shark Prionace glauca 782 697 810 712
+Blue shark Prionace glauca 782 697 810 713 785

-Mako shark Isurus oxyrinchus 76 72 82 66
+Mako shark Isurus oxyrinchus 76 72 82 66 97

-Moonfish Lampris guttatus 78 45 89 111
+Moonfish Lampris guttatus 78 45 89 112 107

-Porbeagle shark Lamna nasus 53 43 65 62
+Porbeagle shark Lamna nasus 53 43 65 64 75

-Ray's bream Brama brama 153 160 175 118
+Ray's bream Brama brama 153 160 175 118 144

 It is also possible to estimate bycatch from the longline fishery using observer records.
-While this is important for estimating catches of the less valuable species that are less likely to be retained or recorded, it is difficult to obtain reliable estimates from species rarely caught in longline fisheries.
+While this is important for estimating catches of the species that are less likely to be retained or recorded, it is difficult to obtain reliable estimates from species rarely caught in longline fisheries.
 Observed longline trips are stratified by year, fleet, region and target species, and a CPUE (ratio of means) for each species is established from numbers of fish and numbers of hooks observed.
 Estimates of catches (in numbers of fish) are obtained by scaling CPUE to total hooks set by the commercial fishery per stratum and summing across strata.
-Those estimates of catch, the percentage of those catches retained, and an indication of the life status of discards are provided in Table 8.
+Those estimates of catch, the percentage of those catches retained, and an indication of the life status of discarded fish are provided in Table 9.

-Table 8: Estimated catch (numbers of fish) of common bycatch species in the New Zealand longline fishery as estimated from observer data in 2007 to 2010.
-Also provided for 2010 only is the percentage of these species retained and the percentage of non-retained fish that were alive when caught, N/A (none discarded).
+Table 9: Total estimated catch (numbers of fish) of common bycatch species in the New Zealand longline fishery as estimated from observer data from 2008 to 2011.
+Also provided is the percentage of these species retained (2011 data only) and the percentage of fish that were alive when discarded, N/A (none discarded).